simondereuver/TWUN13/README.md

 ---
 I, Simon de Reuver, declare that I am the sole author of the content I add to this repository.

 I, Gustav Pråmell, declare that I am the sole author of the content I add to this repository.

+I, Jacob Danielsson, declare that I am the sole author of the content I add to this repository.
 ---